Narail-1

-Narail-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2008 by Kabirul Haque Mukti of the Awami League.
+Narail-1 is a constituency represented in the National Parliament of Bangladesh since 1984.
+From 13 February 2026, this constituency is owned by the Bangladesh Nationalist Party Candidate Biswas Jahangir Alam.

 Boundaries

 The constituency encompasses Kalia Upazila and five union parishads of Narail Sadar Upazila: Bhadrabila, Bichhali, Kalora, Shaikhati, and Singasolpur.

 History

 The constituency was created in 1984 from a Jessore constituency when the former Jessore District was split into four districts: Jhenaidah, Jessore, Magura, and Narail.